 Very isolated moderate to enhanced precipitation is expected to be maintained over the Gulf of Guinea.
-Persistent lower-level wind convergences are likely to maintain enhanced to heavy precipitation over some areas in central Africa (Cameroon, Republic of Congo, DRC, CAR).
+Persistent lower-level wind convergences are likely to maintain enhanced to heavy precipitation over some areas in central Africa (Cameroon, Republic of Congo and DRC).
 Otherwise, the convergences are likely to cause moderate to enhanced precipitation over few areas in northeast (Ethiopia) and east (Tanzania) Africa.
 A frontal system is expected to keep moderate to enhanced precipitation over South Africa.
-At least 25mm for two or more days is likely over few areas of the Gulf of Guinea (Liberia, Guinea, Ivory Coast, Ghana, Togo and Benin), central Africa (DRC, CAR), South Sudan and few areas in southern Africa (South Africa and Botswana).
-There is an increased chance for daily maximum heat index to exceed 40oC across portions of the Sahel region, South Sudan and few parts of the Gulf of Guinea.
+At least 25mm for two or more days is likely over few areas of the Gulf of Guinea (Liberia, Burkina Faso, Ivory Coast, Togo and Benin), central Africa (Republic of Congo and DRC) and few areas in southern Africa (South Africa).
+There is an increased chance for daily maximum heat index to exceed 40oC across portions of the Sahel region and CAR.